5G: The new mobile network explained

 New use cases with 5G

 The use of different frequencies and new technologies, such as beamforming and network slicing, makes new applications possible.
 5G distinguishes between three areas for different requirements: eMBB, mMTC and uRLLC.
+These are currently among the future scenarios until the independent 5G standalone (SA) network has been fully established.

 Enhanced Mobile Broadband (eMBB)